Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 **Note**: In the Examples below, the RPiCamera directory is in Desktop and all photos and videos are sent to Desktop/example.

-## Descriptions and Instructions for Individual Scripts
+## Descriptions and instructions for individual scripts

 ### [buttonphoto.py](buttonphoto.py)